spxbhuhb/zakadabar-stack/doc/guides/libraries/email/Introduction.md

 1. add the module to your server configuration, for details see [Modules](../../common/Modules.md)
 2. add settings to configure the SMTP server access

+**frontend**

+For administrative purposes, you can add [MailCrud](/lib/email/src/jsMain/kotlin/zakadabar/lib/email/MailCrud.kt) to your browser frontend.

 ### Common

 #### gradle